varnish/Varnish-Book/varnish_tutorial.rst

    While the timeouts have already been discussed, there are some other notable parameters.

-   The saintmode threshold defines how many items can be "blacklisted" by saint mode before the entire backend is considered sick.
+   The saintmode threshold defines how many items can be blacklisted by saint mode before the entire backend is considered sick.
 Saint mode will be discussed in more detail.

-   If your backend is struggling, it might be advantageous to set "max_connections" so only a set number of simultaneous connections will be issued to a specific backend.
+   If your backend is struggling, it might be advantageous to set ``max_connections`` so only a set number of simultaneous connections will be issued to a specific backend.

 Example: Evil backend hack
 --------------------------

 You can not use saintmode in ``vcl_error`` and health probes can be slow to pick up on trouble.

-You can use a fake backend that's "always" sick to force a grace copy.
+You can use a fake backend that's always sick to force a grace copy.
 This is considered a rather dirty hack that works.

 .. include:: vcl/fake-backend.vcl